How to Set Up a Professional Free Business Email Address

 Once you’ve logged into your account dashboard, click the Advanced menu on the left-hand column.
 Then click the Email Accounts option under the Email section.

-This will take you to the email account page where you can create a custom email address and manage all your business email addresses.
+This will take you to the email account page to create a custom email address and manage all your email addresses.
 Here you’ll have an email address created for you by default.

-You can then start entering your username and password to create your business email address.
+You can then start entering your username and password to create your email address.

 You can also select your storage space here.
 Once all the information is added, click on the Create button to complete the process.